Gnwin/MyReads/README.md

 # MyReads Project
+This is a Book Shelf App where books are arranged in different shelfs and can also be rearranged with the drop down icon attached to each book.
+Books can also be searched for and added to different shelves.

 This is a Book shelf project where books can be reorganized into different shelves.
 I added interactivity to the app by refactoring the static code in this template.
 This project demonstrates the us e of React,s components, controlled components, Managing state, e.t.c.